DLab/PISKaS/README.md

 `mpirun -n 'num-of-compartments' PISKa -i predator25.cka -t 100 -p 1000 -sync-t 0.5 -o data_file`

-This will produce several (one for each compartment) data files of 1000 point (-p option) containing the trajectory that was produced during the simulation with synchronization step of 0.5 time units (ie. 200 synchronizations).
+This will produce several (one for each compartment) data files of 1000 point (-p option) containing the trajectory that was produced during the simulation with synchronization step of 0.5 time units (i.e. 200 synchronizations).

 ## Help